Git Connector - GitLab

 If you fail to use the correct naming prefix for branches and commits, you will encounter an error similar to the one shown below:

 The GitLab repository details of your Jira items will be available in the Development field.
+Refresh the page if you don’t see any changes to this field.

 Clicking on this field allows you to effortlessly access all the information fetched from the GitLab Repository.